Tanzongyouyi/Myls/README.md

 Usage: ./myls /directory or ./myls for local directory
 ![Usage](/mddata/demo.jpg "Demo")

+# Want to try the fun of compiling yourself?
+    gcc -o myls myls.c<br>
+This allows the executable file to be compatible with your own system.

 # Advantages
 1.Myls will automatically show you hidden files with no extra effort!<br>
 2.Additional features are in development...